dev4press/coreactivity/readme.txt

 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 2.5 (2024.10.15) =
+* New: use composer to install third party libraries
+* New: REST API option to skip logging read requests from server
+* Edit: updates to the loading of third party libraries
+* Edit: many updates to the plugin loading process
+* Edit: Device Detector Library 6.4.1
+* Edit: Dev4Press Library 5.1

 = 2.4.2 (2024.08.19) =
 * Edit: few minor updates and tweaks